umutphp/github-action-dynamic-profile-page/README.md

 # Dynamic Profile Page On Github

-GitHub Action to push subdirectories to separate repositories.
+GitHub Action to push updates to your special profile repo.

 ### Why?

-GitHub announced a special repo (github_username/github_username) its README.md file will appear on your profile.
+GitHub announced a special repository (github_username/github_username) so that its README.md file will appear on your profile page.
 People liked it a lot and started using some static pages with fancy texts and images.
 This GitHub action helps you to add a section that is updated dynamically when you commit a repository that uses this action.
+Please feel free to fork it or contribute to it.

 ## Usage